 Crowdfunder offers Free, Starter ($299/month), and Premium ($499/month) plans - each with a variety of services, from document storage to personalized support.

-Patreon allows artists, musicians, writers, and more get paid by running a membership business for their fans.
+Patreon allows artists, musicians, writers, and more to get paid by running a membership business for their fans.
 Providing a meaningful revenue stream, fans pay you a subscription amount of their choosing in exchange for exclusive experiences and behind-the-scenes content.
 Over $350 million has been paid to creators, and the average patron pays a monthly fee that’s more than most consumers pay for Netflix or Spotify.

-Patreon takes 5% of successfully processed payments.
+Patreon SaaS takes 5% of successfully processed payments.
 There’s also a payment processing fee each time a payment is processed (usually batched at the beginning of each month).
 You can also expect payout fees charged for moving funds from your creator balance to your bank or PayPal account.

 “Raise money for anything,” no raise requirements or startup fees involved.
 That’s what it says on the Fundly homepage.
 They fund everything from personal health needs to politics and even trips.
 Create a page, manage your campaign from the Fundly app, and use Fundly’s Facebook OpenGraph integration to maximize your reach.
 There’s no minimum amount to raise to keep your funds, payments can be withdrawn within 48 hours of the donation, and automatic transfers can be arranged.

 Everyone pays a platform fee of 4.9% plus a credit card processing fee of 2.9% and $.30 per transaction (depending on your country).